 - Bobcats, coyotes, and great horned owls are the natural predators of raccoons.

-- In Florida, they sometimes become prey of the large carnivore animals, such as cougars and American black bear.
+- In Florida, they sometimes become prey to the large carnivore animals, such as cougars and American black bears.

 - Sometimes, raccoons become a supplemental prey item to grey wolves.